City Hall, Haderslev, Denmark

 A building of this size with large glass surfaces and open floor plans makes it difficult to manage comfort and energy consumption simultaneously.
 Although the energy statistics were already in a good range, there was still room for improvement.

-Installation of clamp-on sensors; Artificial intelligence (AI) and remote optimisation analysis – gaining meaningful and actionable insights from easy-to-read visualisations to improve the heating and cooling system.
+Installation of clamp-on sensors; AI and remote optimisation analysis – gaining meaningful and actionable insights from easy-to-read visualisations to improve the heating and cooling system.

 Innovative improvements in an inspirational environment